South High School (Torrance, California)

 South High School is a public high school in Torrance, California.
 It is one of five high schools in the Torrance Unified School District.

+As of 2025, South High School is ranked as the best school in TUSD by US News.
+It ranks nationally at #1,021 and #135 at the state level.

 History

 South High School opened in September 1957 and moved to a new campus in January, 1958 with 20 buildings and 106 classrooms.
 It currently serves children south of Sepulveda, west of Hawthorne and north of Lomita Boulevard.

 In 1980 Asahi Gakuen, a weekend Japanese-language education institution, began renting space in South Torrance High School.
 The school continues to use the school for its Torrance Campus (トーランス校 Tōransu-kō).

-Since 2004, South High has been under refurbishment.
+In 2004, South High was under refurbishment.
 Renovations include improved handicapped accessibility, improved lighting, and new signage.

 American Beauty was filmed on the South High School campus during the winter break of 1998/1999.
 Many contemporary South High students were featured as extras in the scenes set on campus.

 The short movie Skaterdater was filmed using the Imperial Skateboard Club whose members went to South High.

 Demographics

-In the 2014–15 school year, South High had an enrollment of 2,132 students.
+In the 2024–25 school year, South High had an enrollment of 1,841 students.